 This is a collaborative post.

 Have you ever had a minimalist reject your gift before?
 Don’t take it personally.
-Finding an appropriate gift for your minimalist loved ones is definitely a challenge.
+Finding appropriate gifts for minimalists is definitely a challenge.
 Most minimalists abhor the consumer mentality, so they might not even believe in the idea of exchanging gifts.

 However, if you’re determined to give your minimalist friends a gift, we suggest exploring practical, sustainable items, such as: